-(MONTGOMERY AND PRINCE GEORGE'S COUNTIES, MARYLAND) CONSOLIDATED PUBLIC IMPROVEMENT BONDS OF 2015
+(MONTGOMERY AND PRINCE GEORGE'S COUNTIES, MARYLAND) CONSOLIDATED PUBLIC IMPROVEMENT REFUNDING BONDS OF 2015

-Date of Delivery June 1, as shown on the inside front cover June 1 and December 1, beginning June 1, 2016 \$5,000 or any integral multiples thereof Registered, book-entry only through the facilities of The Depository Trust Company The Bonds maturing on or after June 1, 2025 are subject to redemption prior to maturity without premium.
+COMBOZIZI TED I CELIC IVII NO VENIENTI INEI CIVERIO ECIVER OI Dated: Date of Delivery Due: June 1, as shown on the inside front cover Interest Payment Date: June 1 and December 1, beginning June 1, 2016

+Denomination: \$5,000 or any integral multiples thereof

+Form: Registered, book-entry only through the facilities of The Depository Trust Company without premium.
 See "Description of the Bonds - Redemption Provisions."

-Debt service on the Bonds is expected to be paid from revenues generated in the District from fees, charges, rates and assessments and other available funds.
+Optional Redemption: The Bonds maturing on or after June 1, 2025 are subject to redemption prior to maturity from fees, charges, rates and assessments and other available funds.
 In the event of a deficiency of such revenues for the purpose of paying the principal of and interest on the Bonds, the Public Utilities Article of the Annotated Code of Maryland provides that the county councils of Montgomery County and Prince George's County shall impose ad valorem taxes upon all the assessable property within the District.
-See "Summary of District Ad Valorem Taxes and Other Charges and Revenues Therefrom."
-To date, ad valorem tax revenues have not been required from such counties to pay debt service on any of the Commission's outstanding bonds.
-The proceeds of the Bonds and investment earnings thereon will provide funding for the construction or reconstruction of water supply facilities, water supply lines and transmission mains, sewage disposal facilities, sewer collection mains and trunk sewers.
-McKennon Shelton & Henn LLP Public Advisory Consultants, Inc. The Bank of New York Mellon Trust Company, N. A.
+See "Summary of

+Sources of Payment and Security: Debt service on the Bonds is expected to be paid from revenues generated in the District service on any of the Commission's outstanding bonds.